-SECTION 22.
+SECTION 23.
 TERM AND CLOSURE

-- 22.1 This Agreement shall be effective July 1, 1994, and shall remain in full force and effect until June 30, 1998.
+This Agreement shall be effective upon ratification by both parties, and shall remain in full force and effect until June 30, 2004.
 This Agreement shall be automatically renewed from year to year thereafter unless either party shall notify the other in writing not later than sixty (60) days prior to the expiration or subsequent anniversary date that it wishes to modify or terminate this Agreement for any reason.
-In the event that such notice is given, negotiations shall begin not later than thirty (30) days after such notice. - 22.2 This Agreement results from full collective bargaining with respect to all subjects which were or might have been raised and closes all such subjects to further bargaining for the full term thereof. - 22.3 This Agreement may be amended at any time by mutual agreement of the Union and the Employer; any such amendment must be in writing and signed by both parties.
+In the event that such notice is given, negotiations shall begin not later than thirty (30) days after such notice.

+- 23.2 This Agreement results from full collective bargaining with respect to all subjects which were or might have been raised and closes all such subjects to further bargaining for the full term thereof. - 23.3 This Agreement may be amended at any time by mutual agreement of the Union and the Employer, any such amendment must be in writing and signed by both parties.